jpsca/writeadoc/docs/content/quickstart/config.md

 The `pages` list of the section can contain page paths or other sections.

-Clicking on the section title will fold or unfold its pages tree.
+Clicking on the section title will fold or unfold its page tree.

 ### Section/pages